 Natural foods that can prevent and alleviate symptoms of gout

 The best way to consume the necessary nutrients from herbs is to make teas by steeping leaves in hot water for 15 minutes then straining.
 Roots need to be chopped and simmered for 15 minutes and seeds should be soaked overnight then drunk in the morning or ground and added to meals and teas.
-Add lemon juice and ground peppercorns for even more benefits and a teaspoon of honey if too bitter.
+Add lemon juice and ground peppercorns for even more benefits .

 An oil infused with any or more than one of the following can be externally applied with great benefit to rheumatic and arthritic aches and pains as well as to swellings and pain of gout.